 For the curious These pages are really intended for those who already have some familiarity with LaTeX.
 But if you have reached this page and are curious, then read this classic LaTeX advocacy (and for more advocacy about the beauty of the output see here).
 My quite short introductory guide to the ‘LaTeX Philosophy’ will help give you a clearer sense of what it is all about.

-Learning more It can produce wonderful output, and once you get the hang of it, the basics of LaTeX are simple.
-But it can be a bit of a brute to beat into submission if you want to go beyond basics.
-For help, there is a mass of online documentation, as those “Getting started” links show.
-But let’s mention especially The Not So Short Introduction to LaTeX and the LaTeX wikibook.
+Learning more For help if you want to go beyond the basics, there is a mass of online documentation, as those “Getting started” links already show.
+But it is perhaps worth highlighting especially The Not So Short Introduction to LaTeX and the LaTeX wikibook.
 And for a lot more, in book form, there is a 4th edition of Kopka and Daly’s Guide to LaTeX and a giant 2nd edition of The LaTeX Companion.
-While neither is perfect, both can be strongly recommended.
+While neither is perfect, both can be recommended if you want to start making use of the more sophisticated capabilities of LaTeX.

 A better LaTeX class The memoir class (Peter Wilson, Lars Madsen, 2001 – 2020) is a major LaTeX add-on which is well worth highlighting here as it (a) is not covered in the Companion, but (b) is especially useful for anyone involved in writing long documents, logician or not.
 Its very long manual is full of good advice on digital typography.
 Here are illustrations of some chapter styles.

 More fonts If you want a LaTeX document not to look like a standard LaTeX document use the memoir class to redesign the standard page layouts; and then use some fonts other than the default Computer Modern.
 For a review of what is available free, see The LaTeX font catalogue from the Danish TeX User Group.
 See also this page on recent LaTeX fonts (Michael Sharpe, 2014).